sopyb/NavigoLearnAPI/docs/paths/users/get/mini.md

 ## Mini profile [GET - /api/users/:userId([0-9]+)?/mini]

-Returns esential information such as Name and profile picture about user with : userId.
+Returns esential information such as Name and profile picture about userDisplay with : userId.

 ### Parameters